khanson679/lingbib/README.md

 If all you want to do is use entries from the database as is, you can simply tell BibLaTeX to access the main `.bib` file over the internet.
 (See: [Using a remote bibliography file][remote-bibfile])

-If you need to modify the repository in any way, or if you with to contribute to lingbib, you will need to setup a local repository on your computer according to the [installation instructions][install] below.
+If you need to modify the repository in any way, or if you with to contribute to Lingbib, you will need to setup a local repository on your computer according to the [installation instructions][install] below.
 In the future we may create a web interface for new entry submissions, at the very least, but at the moment this is the only option.

 ## Installation

-In order to make full use of lingbib, you will need to do the following:
+In order to make full use of Lingbib, you will need to do the following:
-* Fork the lingbib repository on Github.
+* Fork the Lingbib repository on Github.
 * Clone your forked repository on your local computer, setting the Github repository as the "origin" remote repository.
-* Install the software dependencies for the lingbib helper program.
+* Install the software dependencies for the `lingbib` helper program.
-* Set the lingbib repository as the "upstream" remote repository.
+* Set the Lingbib repository as the "upstream" remote repository.

-You may be able to do what you need with lingbib using an alternative setup, but we encourage you to use this one regardless since having one common system makes it easier to troubleshoot problems.
+You may be able to do what you need with Lingbib using an alternative setup, but we encourage you to use this one regardless since having one common system makes it easier to troubleshoot problems.
 Additionally, contributors must use this setup in order for their contributions to be accepted.

-### Fork the lingbib repository
+### Fork the Lingbib repository

-To fork the lingbib repository, simply click the "fork" button at the top of the [lingbib Github page][lingbib].
+To fork the Lingbib repository, simply click the "fork" button at the top of the [Lingbib Github page][lingbib].
 You will need to create an account if you don't have one already.

 ### Clone the forked repository